hukai916/scatacseqflow/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

 * `docker`
-  * A generic configuration profile to be used with [Docker](https://docker.com/)
+  * A generic configuration profile to be used with [Docker](https://docker.com/).
-  * Pulls software from Docker Hub: [`nfcore/scatacseqflow`](https://hub.docker.com/r/nfcore/scatacseqflow/)
+  * Pulls software from Docker Hub.
 * `singularity`
-  * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-  * Pulls software from Docker Hub: [`nfcore/scatacseqflow`](https://hub.docker.com/r/nfcore/scatacseqflow/)
-* `podman`
-  * A generic configuration profile to be used with [Podman](https://podman.io/)
-  * Pulls software from Docker Hub: [`nfcore/scatacseqflow`](https://hub.docker.com/r/nfcore/scatacseqflow/)
-* `shifter`
-  * A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-  * Pulls software from Docker Hub: [`nfcore/scatacseqflow`](https://hub.docker.com/r/nfcore/scatacseqflow/)
-* `charliecloud`
-  * A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
+  * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/).
-  * Pulls software from Docker Hub: [`nfcore/scatacseqflow`](https://hub.docker.com/r/nfcore/scatacseqflow/)
+  * Pulls software from Docker Hub.
-* `conda`
-  * Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
-  * A generic configuration profile to be used with [Conda](https://conda.io/docs/)
-  * Pulls most software from [Bioconda](https://bioconda.github.io/)
-* `test`
-  * A profile with a complete configuration for automated testing
-  * Includes links to test data so needs no other parameters

-### `-resume`
+#### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

-### `-c`
+#### `-c`

-Specify the path to a specific config file (this is a core Nextflow command).
+Specify the path to a specific config file.
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

-## Custom resource requests
+## Custom Resource Requests

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

-Whilst these default requirements will hopefully work for most people with most data, you may find that you want to customise the compute resources that the pipeline requests.
+Whilst these default requirements will hopefully work for most people with most data, you may find that you want to customize the compute resources that the pipeline requests.
 You can do this by creating a custom config file.
 For example, to give the workflow process `star` 32GB of memory, you could use the following config:

 ```nextflow
 process {